pretix/pretix-docs/docs/tutorial/products.md

 On the next page, we have to adjust the "description" field to inform our customers of the prerequisites for access to the discounted ticket.
 Our description reads:
-"This ticket is only valid if you provide a student ID or member ID during check-in."
+"This ticket is only valid if you provide a student ID or member ID at check-in."
 We will then switch to the "price" tab, change the "default price" to €120.00 and the original price to the price of the standard ticket, i.e. €250.00.
 The original price will be displayed as struck-through and the new default price will be displayed in bold green, highlighting the discount price.
 Then, we will go to the "check-in and validity" tab and check the box next to "requires special attention".